-Today, Van Peteghem lives and works in France where he continues to serve as an advocate for the environment.
-Peteghem works as an advisor for Association Toxicologie-Chime (ATC), an organization that consults businesses and citizens about toxic chemicals.
+Today, Van Peteghem lives and works in France, where he continues to serve as an advocate for the environment.
+Peteghem works as an adviser for Association Toxicologie-Chime (ATC), an organization that consults businesses and citizens about toxic chemicals.
 Peteghem and the team at ATC recently presented representatives from every level of the French government with a 50-page document detailing the harmful effects of fracking.
-By providing telling information and applying constant pressure to the government, ATC’s work proved to be essential for getting a nationwide ban pn fracking passed in France.
+By providing telling information and applying constant pressure to the government, ATC’s work proved to be essential for getting a nationwide ban on fracking passed in France.